brainhack-school2020/mwmaclean-BHS2020/README.md

 Tracking diffusion MRI data (preprocessed with deliverable 1) and performing data visualization

 Data visualization:
 1. Connectivity matrix  (see image example below).
-The one included in the jupyter notebook is interactive with a drop-down for each subject.
 ![](images/connectivity_matrix.png)
+The jupyter notebook version is interactive with a drop-down for each subject.

 2. Connectome (see image example below).
-The one included in the jupyter notebook is interactive with a drop-down for each subject.
 ![](images/connectome.png)
+The jupyter notebook version is interactive with a drop-down for each subject.

 3. Connectome projected on a 3D glass brain (see image example below).
-The one included in the jupyter notebook is interactive with a drop-down for each subject.
 ![](images/connectome_glassbrain.png)
+The jupyter notebook version is interactive with a drop-down for each subject.

 ### Progress overview